pvtokmakov/video_cluster/README.md

 ## Unsupervised representation learning

 ### Dataset preprocessing
-Training is done on the Kinetics-400 dataset (https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics).
+Training is done on the [Kinetics-400 datase](https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics).
 Download it and preprocess as follows.
 ```
 cd 3D-ResNet
 ```